 Note: Carefully read this module's cover page clicking on "Module 3: Creating my Container" on the left menu bar before starting this lesson.

-In your Windows machine, create a new folder named getting-started on the Desktop and a new file called
+In your Linux machine, create a new folder named getting-started on the Desktop and a new file called

 Dockerfile inside it.
 Copy the following content into the newly created file: